Create an Experience Builder app and add widgets

 Configure the Business Analyst widget and publish the app

 The Business Analyst widget allows you to display infographics in an app.
 You have added the Business Analyst widget and set it to use preset mode, which allows you to embed an infographic and predefine the default location, as well as the buffer type and units for point locations.
+Next, you'll configure the widgets you added.
+Then, you'll publish the app.

 Note: